Sequential Adversarial Anomaly Detection for One-Class Event Data: Point process with deep Fourier kernels

-\end{prop} The proof is given in Appendix~\ref{append:proof-prop-2}.
-The proposition ensures that kernel function can be consistently estimated using a finite number of Fourier features.
+\end{proposition} The proposition ensures that kernel function can be consistently estimated using a finite number of Fourier features.
 In particular, note that for an error bound $\epsilon$, the number of samples needed is on the order of $D = O((d+1)\log(R\sigma_p/\epsilon) / \epsilon^2)$, which grows linearly as data dimension $d$ increases, implying the sample complexity is mild in the high-dimensional setting.

-\paragraph{Fourier feature generator.} To represent the distribution $p_{\omega}$, we assume it is a transformation of random noise $\zeta \sim p_\zeta$ through a non-linear mapping $\psi_0: \mathbb{R}^q \rightarrow \mathbb{R}^r$, as shown in Fig.~\ref{fig:score-illustration}, where $\psi_0$ is a differentiable and it is represented by a deep neural network and $q$ is the dimension of the noise.
+To represent the distribution $p_{\omega}$, we assume it is a transformation of random noise $\zeta \sim p_\zeta$ through a non-linear mapping $\psi_0: \mathbb{R}^q \rightarrow \mathbb{R}^r$, as shown in Figure~\ref{fig:score-illustration}, where $\psi_0$ is a differentiable and it is represented by a deep neural network and $q$ is the dimension of the noise.
 Roughly speaking, $p_\omega$ is the probability density function of $\psi_0(\zeta)$, $\zeta\sim p_\zeta$.
-Note that the triggering kernel is jointly controlled by the deep network parameters and the weight matrix $ W $; we denote all of these parameters as $\theta \in \Theta $.
+Note that the triggering kernel is jointly controlled by the deep network parameters and the weight matrix $ W $.
+We represent the Fourier feature generator as $G_\zeta$ and denote its parameters as $\theta \in \Theta$.

-Fig.~\ref{fig:fourier-kernel-exp} gives an illustrative example of representing the conditional intensity given sequence history using our approach.
+Figure~\ref{fig:fourier-kernel-exp} gives an illustrative example of representing the conditional intensity given sequence history using our approach.
 We choose $q = r = 2$ to visualize the noise prior $p_\zeta$ and the optimal spectra $p^*_\omega$ in a two-dimensional space.
-The optimal spectrum learned from data uniquely specifies a kernel function capable of capturing various types of non-linear triggering effects.
+The optimal spectrum learned from data uniquely specifies a kernel function capable of capturing various non-linear triggering effects.
 Unlike Hawkes processes, underlying long-term influences of some events, in this case, can be preserved in the intensity function.